selwynpolit/d9book/book/bq.md

 You do have to provide your own info for the variables.

 ### Stopping a batch dynamically
 You can also stop the batch engine by setting `$context['finished']` to `TRUE`.
-In cases where you can't easily figure out how many records need to beprocessed, you could use code like this.
+In cases where you can't easily figure out how many records need to be processed, you could use code like this.

 ```php
 // Inform the batch engine that we are not finished,